openshift/lvm-operator/docs/troubleshooting.md

    ```
    This will remove the failing node(s) from the LVMCluster and only include the healthy node(s) in the LVMCluster.

-   It might be necessary to temporarily disable the ValidatingWebhook that normally ensures that the deviceSelector is valid.
+   It might be necessary to temporarily disable the ValidatingWebhook that normally ensures that the nodeSelector is valid.

    ```bash
    oc patch validatingwebhookconfigurations.admissionregistration.k8s.io <LVM_CLUSTER_WEBHOOK_HERE> --type='json' -p='[{"op": "replace", "path": "/webhooks/0/failurePolicy", "value": "Ignore"}]'